 - 1. Application for Admission. - 2.
-Essay or College-specified option (optional). - 3.
-Official college transcripts from every college and university attended and a statement indicating the name of your high school and your high school graduation date.
+Essay or College-specified option (optional).

+- 3. Official college transcripts from every college and university attended and a statement indicating the name of your high school and your high school graduation date.
 Students may submit their high school transcript if they feel it will strengthen their application. - 4.
-High school transcript required when less than 30 transferrable college credits. - 5.
+High school transcripts are required when an applicant presents less than 30 transferrable college credits. - 5.
 One letter of recommendation from a college official (a faculty member from whom the student has taken a course or an Academic Dean or faculty advisor) (optional). - 6.
-SAT and/or ACT test scores are required when less than 30 transferrable college credits. - 7.
 Transfer applicants must be in good standing with the last institution attended.